Etta St. John Wileman Award for Outstanding Achievement in Career Development

 Submissions must be made using the online nomination form.
 Submissions should attest to each of the principles inherent in the following questions:

-• How has the nominee demonstrated their impact in supporting the work of those within the career development field, be it through outstanding service, community engagement or other forms of leadership?
+• How has the nominee demonstrated their impact in supporting the work of those within the career development field, be it through outstanding service, community engagement, mentorship, advocacy, education or other forms of leadership?

-• In what ways has the nominee’s influence been recognized (e.g., presenting, awards, citations, community recognition, academic and non-academic publications)?
+• In what ways has the nominee’s influence been recognized (e.g., awards, citations, presentations, community recognition, academic and non-academic publications)?

 Two letters of support that attest to the nominee’s contribution must also be included with the submission.

-Nomination deadline: There is an annual deadline of June 30.
-Nominations will be received and be reviewed by Kay Castelle, Executive Director, CERIC, to ensure they are complete.
+Nomination deadline: Nominations will be received and reviewed by Kay Castelle, Executive Director, CERIC, to ensure they are complete.
 Nominators will be notified 48 hours via email of receipt of nomination.

 Nominators will be notified via email of status of nomination, and/or confirmation of award by October 31.